pengowray/VaraHuffmanNet/README.md

   *  2-byte structure repeated SymbolCount times.
     *  1 byte: an 8-bit symbol (character) found in the message
     *  1 byte: integer length of its prefix code in number of bits
-  *  Example: "H\2" (the letter H will be represented with a bit sequence two bits long)
+  *  Example: "A\2" `65 02` (the letter A will be represented with a bit sequence two bits long)
   *  The prefix code (bit sequence) for the letter is stored at the end of the message in Huffman Table 2
   *  Ordered by ascii value (0 to 255) in the source code but any order would probably work.

 * Encoded Message
   *  Any number of bytes long made up of variable length Huffman prefix codes.
   *  Each prefix code represents one 8-bit symbol (such as an ascii character)
-  *  If the encoded message ends with a partial byte, the remaining bits is are set to 0 (It's zero padded)
+  *  If the encoded message ends with a partial byte, the remaining bits are set to 0 (It's zero padded)

 * Huffman Table 2: List of prefix codes
   *  Each prefix code listed one after another.
   *  Huffman Table 1 gives the length of each prefix code, and what symbol (e.g. ascii character) it represeents
-  *  If table 2 ends with a partial byte, the remaining bits is are set to 0 (it's zero padded)
+  *  If Table 2 ends with a partial byte, the remaining bits is are set to 0 (It's zero padded)
   *  A prefix code has a length 1 to 255 (theoretically at least?)
   *  A prefix code may also be called a bit sequence, Huffman code, prefix-free binary code or codeword